-Type of Approved Training # of Training Programs CHW Certification Initial Training Course and Certified Continuing Education 18 CHW Certification Initial Training Course and CHW and CHWI Certified Continuing Education 7 CHW and CHWI Certification Initial Training Courses and CHW and CHWI Certified Continuing Education 7 Certified CHW Continuing Education Only 9 Certified CHW and CHWI Continuing Education Only 10 Total 51
+Type of Approved Training # of Training Programs CHW Certification Initial Training Course and Certified Continuing Education CHW: Initial and Continuation Education courses 18 CHW Certification Initial Training Course and CHW and CHWI Certified Continuing Education 7 CHW and CHWI : Initial and Continuation Education courses 7 Certified CHW Continuing Education Only 9 Certified CHW and CHWI Continuing Education Only 10 Total 51

-In 2022, DSHS approved Better Futures Forever and the City of Austin Public Health Department to provide certification training courses to CHWs and continuing education to CHWs.
+In 2022, DSHS approved Better Futures Forever and the City of Austin Public Health Department to provide initial certification and continuing education training courses to CHWs.
 Furthermore, DSHS approved the City of Austin Public Health Department to provide continuing education to CHWIs.
-DSHS also approved University of North Texas Health Science Center at Fort Worth to provide certification training courses to CHWIs.
+DSHS also approved University of North Texas Health Science Center at Fort Worth to provide initial certification training courses to CHWIs.

-Opportunities for Certified Continuing Education
+Opportunities for Continuing Education

-In 2022, certified training programs provided 310 continuing education opportunities for CHWs, offering 900 DSHS-certified hours in the form of face-to-face events and distance learning continuing education.
+In 2022, certified training programs provided 310 continuing education opportunities for CHWs, offering 900 DSHS-certified hours in the form of in-person classes and distance learning.

-Appendix B. Certified Continuing Education for CHW provides a breakdown of organizations that provided continuing education in 2022 and the number of continuing education hours they provided.
-Training occurred in 15 counties and through distance learning.
+Appendix B provides a breakdown of organizations that provided continuing education in 2022 and the number of continuing education hours they provided.
+Trainings occurred in-person in 15 counties and through distance learning.
 Over 15,100 unduplicated participants attended DSHS-approved continuing education in 2022.